Procurement at CO

 Higher value contracts are advertised on the OJEU website.

-Monthly data for the Cabinet Office and its arms length bodies on payments above £25,000 made to suppliers and grant and other recipients from 12 May 2010.
+Monthly data for the core Cabinet Office and the Crown Commercial Service on payments of £25,000 and above made to suppliers, grantees and other recipients is published.

 Transactions may be redacted for reasons of national security or personal privacy.

-Enquiries about any of the data should be emailed to email@example.com
+Send enquiries about any of the data to email@example.com.